wwoelmer/BOPRC_R_Course_Lesson_5/README.md

 Shapiro-Wilks normality test so, if we want to use a t-test we will need to transform them.
 Log-transformation is one common way to do this, like we did above with chl-a data at Lake Okaro.
-We will also look at a histogram to visually examine normality.
+We will also look at a histogram of the logged values to visually examine normality.

 ``` r
 shapiro.test(log(rotoiti_wide$OkawaBay_chla))